Skip to main content

 7. stdlib functions renamed to verbose clear names, camelCase style; it's now embedded, not downloaded from GitHub; it's split into several files; common functions available always, more specific available with import "@stdlib/tvm-dicts", IDE will suggest you; here is a mapping

-8. No ~ tilda methods; cs.loadInt(32) modifies a slice and returns an integer; b.storeInt(x, 32) modifies a builder; b = b.storeInt() also works, since it not only modifies, but returns; chained methods work identically to JS, they return self; everything works exactly as expected, similar to JS; no runtime overhead, exactly same Fift instructions; custom methods are created with ease; tilda ~ does not exist in Tolk at all; more details here
+8. No ~ tilda methods; cs.loadInt(32) modifies a slice and returns an integer; b.storeInt(x, 32) modifies a builder; b = b.storeInt() also works since it is not only modifies but returns; chained methods work identically to JS, they return self; everything works exactly as expected, similar to JS; no runtime overhead, exactly same Fift instructions; custom methods are created with ease; tilda ~ does not exist in Tolk at all; more details here

 9. Clear and readable error messages on type mismatch